 Penpont Project’s story

-Taking place on a 2000-acre upland estate in the heart of the Brecon Beacons National Park in Wales, the pioneering Penpont Project is run by a Youth Leadership Group of twenty 12-18 year olds from diverse backgrounds.
+Taking place on a 2000-acre upland estate in the heart of the Brecon Beacons National Park in Wales, the pioneering Penpont Project is in part run by a Youth Leadership Group of twenty 12-18 year olds from diverse backgrounds.
 Working in partnership with farmers, the landowners, conservationists and local stakeholders, they are restoring habitats and ecosystems and exploring innovative farming and forestry approaches to provide a healthy support system for people, biodiversity and agriculture.

 The organisers are hoping to create a blueprint based on the Penpont Project for how youth action and conservation can bring change.

-Photograph: Handout; Youth leaders undertaking ecological surveys.
+Photograph: Handout; Local students undertaking ecological surveys.

 Useful learnings from Penpont Project